Hard to Get (1938 film): Plot

 As Margaret planned, Bill is given the runaround by Ben, who sends him off for even more by promising the support of his venture capitalist friend and business associate Atwater—neither of whom know that Margaret is behind the whole thing.
 When Ben discovers that his daughter planned the revenge pretending to be his maid, he invites Bill over to dinner for some fun at their expense.
-Maggie turns the tables by inducing the real maid to masquerade as Ben's daughter.
+Maggie turns the tables by inducing the real maid to masquerade in her place.
 Still believing that Ben wants to help him, Bill shortly after sneaks into a party given by Atwater, where he finally discovers that Margaret, Ben, and Atwater have been making a fool of him.
 After telling them all off, Bill storms out of the party, not knowing that Margaret has fallen in love with him.
 Hoping to square things, she goes to the auto court but learns that as a result of all the time he has spent away from his job Bill has been fired from his position and dropped out of sight.

-Realizing that Bill's national auto court plan has great potential, Ben and Atwater fight over who will finance the project.
-They converge on the high-rise construction site where Bill is now working and agree to be partners and pay Bill a substantial fee to serve as their architect.
-Bill accepts the offer.
-Sometime after, seeking forgiveness for what she's done, Margaret visits the original auto court, which is being transformed into his new vision.
+Realizing that Bill's national auto court plan has great potential, Ben and Atwater fight over who will finance the project, ultimately agreeing to be partners.
+They converge on the high-rise construction site where Bill is now working and offer to pay Bill a substantial fee to serve as their architect.
+Bill accepts.
+Sometime after, seeking forgiveness for what she's done, Margaret visits the auto court, which is being transformed into his new vision.
 Playing Cupid, Ben soon arrives with a judge who is prepared to marry them.
 Ben's wife appears and tries to prevent the wedding, but Bill rebuffs her and professes his desire to marry Margaret.
-The movie ends with the newly wed couple pulling down the shade on one of the auto court bungalows to begin their honeymoon post haste.
+Rapidly wed, couple pulls down the shade on one of the auto court bungalows to begin their honeymoon post haste.